moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/_index.md

 ## Goals and Priorities

 Our priorities are aligned with the product direction.
-You can read more about this on the [Geo Product Vision page](https://about.gitlab.com/direction/geo/).
+You can read more about them on the [Geo Product Vision page](https://about.gitlab.com/direction/geo/).

 Alongside the items listed in our Product Vision, we need to constantly assess issues that our customers bring to our attention.
 These could take the form of bug reports or feature requests.
 Geo users are often our largest